ms/buildtogether.tech/src/git-team.md

 ```

 <!-- continue -->
-And no, <span i="Git!interface (indistinguishable from hoax)">Git's
+And no, [% i "Git!interface (indistinguishable from hoax)" %]Git's
-output</span> here isn't particularly useful to anyone except people who are
+output[% /i %] here isn't particularly useful to anyone except people who are
 debugging Git's internals.

 Amira's changes are now on her desktop computer and in the GitHub repository but